kodadot/subwork/docs/zuzalu-bled.md

 Sponsors
 ---
-We are open for sponsorships
+We are open for sponsorships.

 Internet on site
 ---
-We are backed by 1Gbit fiber (expandable for 2Gbit) with Ubiquiti coverage with optional rooftop coverage and back-up 5G LTE.
-Few operators in Slovenia offers 150G data plan for 15e.
+We are backed by 1Gbit fiber (expandable for 2Gbit) with professional Ubiquiti coverage with optional rooftop coverage and back-up 5G LTE.
+Operators in Slovenia offers 150G data plan for 15e.

 Experiments
 ---